1953 Pacific typhoon season: Super Typhoon Kit

 On June 25, Kit formed just south of the Philippines.
 Over the following days, the storm traverses west, then later northwest, having peak intensity on June 29.
 Kit later starts decreasing speed on July 1, then made landfall in Taiwan on July 3.
 The next day, Kit settles in China, curving north.
 The storm stayed in China over the following days, then made landfall on the Korea peninsula on July 5.
 The storm later makes landfall in Japan on July 7, then dissipated the following day.

 Because of the storm, strong winds were recorded in Batanes, with widespread precipitation.
 Other than rain, Kit destroyed a ship and damaged another.

 Typhoon Lola

 On July 23, Lola spawned southeast of Japan.
 The typhoon curved northwest before differing between north and west.
 The storm then drifted north before curving northeast and dissipating shortly after on August 3.

 Typhoon Mamie

 Mamie formed east of the Philippines on July 30.
 It moved east and reached peak intensity on August 1.

 Super Typhoon Nina

 Nina was a major storm.
-On August 8, Nina formed formed near Micronesia.
+On August 8, Nina formed near Micronesia.
 Over the following days, the storm traveled northwest, reaching peak intensity on August 13.
 It later made landfall in China as a Category 4 tropical cyclone.

 After landfall, Nina curved north.
 The storm turned into an extratropical cyclone, and made landfall in Japan on August 20.